ayushkumarshah/ayushkumarshah.github.io/_pages/about.md

 ---

 ## News

+- (Dec 19, 2024): Successfully defended and passed my Ph.D. dissertation proposal on
+    "*Parsing of Math Formulas and Chemical Diagrams using Graph-Based Representation and Attention Models*"

 - (Sept 3, 2024): Gave an oral presentation on "ChemScraper: Leveraging PDF Graphics Instructions for Molecular Diagram Parsing" at